eduvpn/documentation/DISCO_3.0.md

 The "key" of the `server_list` is the "Origin" of the server.
 It contains the scheme, the host and optionally port.
 It does NOT contain a path.

-Information about the particular server can be obtained by requesting e.g.
+Information about the particular server can be obtained by requesting `https://nl.eduvpn.org/.well-known/lc-vpn`.
-`https://nl.eduvpn.org/.well-known/lc-vpn`.

 The `display_name` is a map from language code to string.
 The `logo_uri` is